webchick/webchick.tech/clwtjni1m000f09l7c86i02gh.md

 * Declarative / short statements are very yseful, and hard to do

 * Also test assumptions.
 Ask ChatGPT question you expect it to work the way you think.
 The answer back may surorise yu!
 Anf that's what your cutomers will get. ;)

+# Vectors: How to better support a nasty data type

+Speaker: Jonathan Katz

+Agenda
+Overview: Why do we care about vector search?
+Why use PostgreSLQ for vector searches?

+Year-in-review of pgvector developmnt

+Ongoing work and recommendations

+# Why vectors?
+Why do we care?

+30-second summary: Machine-learning models.
+Typically, needs lots of CPU/GPU power.

+But RAG (Retrieval Augmented Generation) is changing this.
+You can feed private data to

+Take data, put it into common represenattion (vector)

+erform lookup on database, put into foundation model to get final response.

+Vectors used in two parts.

+Do we JAVE To use vecgors for this?
+Can we use sometjong else?
+You can!

+But vecroes provide a common format for data coming from diferent syustems.

+Mapping raw information to same machine learning models.

+## Challenges working with vectors

+* It takes time, there's overhead.
+100ms to generate vector representation \* 1M things = LOTS Of time

+* Embedding size (4-byte floats) ...
+6KiB is a LOT of data packed into what is normally bytes.

+* 1M rows =&gt; 5.7 GB :O

+* Compressoin?
+No. Doesm't worl.
+Can actually end up with a larger number than what you stated iwth

+* Query time; Distance calcuation -look at EVERY value in database!

+* Find similar vector between one and another, you need to looka t ENTIRE sie o f table

+So we use ANN =&gt; Approximate nearest neighbour

+Not the ENTIRE dataaset.

+Faster than exact nearest neigbour

+50 vs. 1M lookups

+BUt, introduces concept.
+"Recall" — % of expected results.

+not quite 'accuracy" — that deals with exact vlues.

+Recall, get 8/10 and mayb e not in the right odder.

+Importnat to keep in mind, Affects the overall user epderience

+## Key metrics to consider

+* Index build time

+* Index size

+    * 1M 6KiB things = 6GB

+* Account for recal;

+* Query throuuput

+* p99 qjery latency

+## PostgreSQL as a "vector database"

+What is this?
+JSON!

+In the past, take these, put it into relational mapping

+What if instead, we just put JSON in directly?

+timeline

+POsrgreSQL added support for JSON in 2012

+BUt JSON is just a data type

+Isn't vector just a datbase?

+Wjy? use it?

+SO much developer tooling bhuilt around postgresql

+Became fluent in SQL out of necessity.
+Tooliung not available for ORMs/

+Also, PostgreSQL is a database providing ACID gurantees

+Why d oyou care?

+Atomicity — all or nothing

+* If doing some kind of procedure, I want it stored and roll back if it fails.

+Consistency — follow rules for other dat

+Isolutation: Corectness in returned results.